Sales taxes in the United States: Utah

-Utah has a base rate of sales tax of 6.1%, consisting of a state sales tax of 4.85% and uniform local taxes totaling 1.25%.
+Utah has a base sales tax rate of 6.1%, comprising a state sales tax of 4.85% and uniform local taxes totaling 1.25%.
 Additionally, local taxing authorities can impose their own sales tax.
-Currently, the majority of Utah's aggregate sales taxes are in the range of 6.1 – 8.35%.
+Currently, the majority of Utah's aggregate sales taxes range from 6.1% to 8.35%.
 Utah has a 16.350% sales tax on rental cars in Salt Lake City.

 The sales tax on food and food ingredients is 3.0% statewide.
-This includes the state rate of 1.75%, local option rate of 1.0% and county option rate of 0.25%.
+This includes the state rate of 1.75%, local option rate of 1.0%, and county option rate of 0.25%.

 Vermont

 Vermont has a 6% general sales tax.
-Groceries, clothing, prescription and non-prescription drugs are exempt.
+Groceries, clothing, prescription, and non-prescription drugs are exempt.
 Hotel and meeting room rentals are subject to a 9% rooms tax, and a 9% meals tax is charged on sales of prepared food and restaurant meals.
-Beer, wine, and liquor sold for immediate consumption are subject to a 10% alcoholic beverages tax.
+Beer, wine, and liquor sold for immediate consumption are subject to a 10% tax on alcoholic beverages.

-Cities and towns may collect an additional 1% local option tax, effectively establishing a 7% sales tax, a 10% rooms and meals tax, and an 11% alcoholic beverages tax.
+Cities and towns may collect an additional 1% local option tax, effectively establishing a 7% sales tax, a 10% rooms-and-meals tax, and an 11% alcoholic-beverages tax.
 All local option taxes are charged in Brandon, Colchester, Dover, Killington, Manchester, Middlebury, Rutland Town, South Burlington, St. Albans Town, Stratton, Williston, Wilmington, and Winhall.
-The communities of Brattleboro, Montpelier, Stowe and Woodstock charge the local option rooms, meals, and alcoholic beverages taxes, but do not charge the local option sales tax.
+The communities of Brattleboro, Montpelier, Stowe, and Woodstock charge the local option rooms, meals, and alcoholic beverages taxes, but do not charge the local option sales tax.
 The cities of Burlington and Rutland do not charge the local option rooms or meals taxes.
 They are authorized by their respective charters to levy their own taxes on meals, lodging, and entertainment.
 Burlington does collect the local option sales tax.

 Motor vehicle sales are subject to a 6% purchase or use tax.
-Short term auto rentals are taxed at 9%.
+Short-term auto rentals are taxed at 9%.
 Gasoline is taxed at 20 cents per gallon, plus an amount equal to 2% of the average statewide retail price.
 A Motor Fuel Transportation Infrastructure Assessment fee is also added to the gas tax rate.

 Retail sales of spirituous liquors have been subject to the 6% general sales tax since July 1, 2009.
-Prices set by the Vermont Liquor Control Board include the state's 25% gross receipts tax on the sale of liquor and fortified wines, while beer and wine prices reflect the 55 cent per gallon excise tax paid by bottlers or wholesalers.
+Prices set by the Vermont Liquor Control Board include the state's 25% gross receipts tax on the sale of liquor and fortified wines, while beer and wine prices reflect the 55-cent per gallon excise tax paid by bottlers or wholesalers.